strohne/volker/README.md

 ## Concept

 The volkeR package is made for creating quick and easy overviews about datasets.
-It handles standard cases with a handful of functions:
+It handles standard cases with a handful of functions.
+Basically you select one of the following functions and throw your data
+in:

 **Charts**: `plot_metrics()` and `plot_counts()`
 **Tables**: `tab_metrics()` and `tab_counts()`